Discerning ground state and photoemission-induced spin textures in altermagnetic $\alpha$-MnTe: Conclusions

 \section{Conclusions}

-In this work, we presented a (S)ARPES investigation of the spin-orbit-induced spin texture in altermagnetic $\alpha$-MnTe, addressing both the experimental challenges of spin-resolved photoemission measurements and the complexities inherent in interpreting the resulting data.
+In this work, we presented a combined numerical and experimental (S)ARPES investigation of the SOC- and altermagnetism-induced spin texture in $\alpha$-MnTe, addressing both the experimental challenges of spin-resolved photoemission measurements and the complexities inherent in interpreting the resulting data.

-(S)ARPES measurements have been performed on $(0001)$ surface of MnTe thin films around the $k_z = 0$ nodal plane at $h\nu=78$~eV.
+(S)ARPES measurements have been performed on the $(0001)$ surface of MnTe thin films around the $k_z = 0$ nodal plane at $h\nu=78$~eV.
 Linear dichroism effects, that go beyond simple dipole selection rules, suggest a selective excitation of magnetic domains, depending on the orientation of the N\'eel vector with respect to both the light polarization and the scattering geometry.
 This coupling between the light polarization and the N\'eel vector was further corroborated by SARPES measurements on a field-cooled sample: a clear spin polarization signal was observed with $s$-polarized light, whereas $p$-polarized light resulted in an effectively unpolarized signal.
 Supported by 1-step photoemission calculations, the ground-state-related polarization signal has been decoupled from the polarization induced by the photoemission process.
 In particular, under specific experimental conditions, spin polarization, which is symmetric with respect to the $\Gamma$ point, is attributed to the ground-state spin texture, whereas antisymmetric polarization originates from the photoemission process.
-These findings are consistent with a qualitative model involving a superposition of multiple domains, each exhibiting a $d$-wave-like spin texture.
+These findings are consistent with a qualitative model involving a superposition of multiple domains, each exhibiting a $d$-wave-like spin polarization.